 When the 2016 deadline passed, many in the industry (despite BIM level 2 being a requirement of centrally funded projects) lacked practical BIM understanding, with some still asking ‘What is BIM?’ and reliant on support to codify BIM requirements.
 Following several successful BIM projects delivered together, Majenta and Willmott Dixon sat down to discuss how things have changed.
-Click here for the full discussion.
+You can access the full discussion below.

 James Smith – Technical Director at Majenta Solutions